koben/UnbreakablePipelineAzureHOTDay/README.md

 | **3** | Run Normally without any issues |
 | **4** | if Environment is Staging run normally, if Environment = Production 10% requests return HTTP 500 |

+The workshop is self paced and the follow is:
+1. Initial Preparation
+2. Import the Project into Azure DevOps
+3. Update name in Function Arm Template
+4. Continous Integration (Build Pipeline)
+5. Continous Deployment (Release Pipeline)
+6. Remediation as Code